ibm-cloud-docs/cis/troubleshooting.md

 **Website offline - no cached version**

-1. The server is online, but it is blocking the IBM CIS request.
+1. The server is online, but it is blocking the {{site.data.keyword.cis_short_notm}} request.
-2. The origin server is offline and IBM CIS does not have a backup website image
+2. The origin server is offline and {{site.data.keyword.cis_short_notm}}S does not have a backup website image

 What you can do:

-* Verify that the IBM CIS IP addresses are whitelisted..
+* Verify that the {{site.data.keyword.cis_short_notm}} IP addresses are whitelisted..
-* Make sure that IBM CIS IPs are not being rate-limited.
+* Make sure that {{site.data.keyword.cis_short_notm}} IPs are not being rate-limited.
 * Here is the list of [IPs to whitelist](/docs/infrastructure/cis?topic=cis-cis-whitelisted-ip-addresses)

 ### 502 error “The dreaded 502”
 {:#troubleshooting-cis-502-error}

 This error is one of the most common ones you may see.
 It typically occurs when a portion of a network is unavailable, for example, at the start of a DDoS attack.
 A particular data center may be unavailable for a time.
 Traffic will be re-routed.
 Run a trace route.

 Here is what you might see: `Error 502 - bad gateway error`

 What happened:

-* A portion of the IBM CIS network is having an issue.
+* A portion of the {{site.data.keyword.cis_short_notm}} network is having an issue.
 * Usually the problem is limited to one server in one data center.
 * It affects only a portion of the site's visitors.
-* The IBM CIS Technical Operations team deals with these.
+* The {{site.data.keyword.cis_short_notm}} Technical Operations team deals with these.

 What you can do:

 * Send the results from `www.YOUR_DOMAIN.com/cdn-cgi/trace` in a ticket to [Support](/docs/get-support?topic=get-support-getting-customer-support).
 * Temporarily toggle your DNS Records to off (No proxy).